CBC Podcasts: Pitch Guide

 - History - Recall: How to Start a Revolution, Secret Life of Canada

-- Health and Science - Unlocking Bryson's Brain, Sickboy
+- Health and Science - Unlocking Bryson's Brain, Sickboy, The Dose

-- Audio Fiction - Asking For It, Play Me, The Shadows
+- Audio Fiction - Asking For It, Play Me, The Shadows, Limited Capacity

-- Society and Culture - Seat at the Table, Inappropriate Questions, Fridge Light, Love Me
+- Society and Culture - Pop Chat, Seat at the Table, Inappropriate Questions, Love Me

 - Kids/Family - Tai Asks Why, Mic Drop, The Story Store

 We're also looking for pitches for podcasts that land a little outside conventional format and genre.
 Podcasts like Wind of Change, Patrick Radden Keefe's investigation that used the structure of a true crime serial to tell a story about culture, history and spycraft.
 Or Reply All, a show that is ostensibly "about the Internet," but that consistently finds adventure and surprise in every corner of the web.
 These are podcasts that are guided by investigative curiosity, a sense of wonder, and above all, great storytelling.
-Other examples include: 1619, Running from Cops, Scattered, Dead Eyes, or My Year in Mensa.
+Other examples include: Welcome to Your Fantasy, Wild Boys, Anything for Selena, Scattered, Dead Eyes.